-*All dates are estimated with the exception of the dates for the submission of Proposer Questions, Letter of Intent, and Proposal.
+*All dates are estimated with the exception of the due dates for Proposer Questions and the Proposal.

 Contract Term

 The Contract term for providing a DW-VBI solution will commence on the Contract start date and shall extend through December 31, 2019.
 The Board retains the option, by mutual agreement of the Board and the successful Proposer, to renew the Contract for two (2) additional two (2)-year periods extending the Contract through December 31, 2023, subject to the satisfactory negotiation of terms, including pricing.